Resources

 this request will return the categories while each category loaded with at least

-5 related posts. however the limit
+5 related posts. however the limit action accepts two parameter. the second

 parameter acts like page number.